 A big, heavy cart doesn’t suit everyone perfectly.
 You might be looking for a lightweight model that is easy to drag around the yard.
-The Sun Joe SJGC7 may be ideal for you.
-In spite of being lightweight, it isn’t a flimsy product, and this still has a 2-year warranty to protect your purchase.
+The KINTNESS Garden Cart may be ideal for you.
+In spite of being lightweight, it isn’t a flimsy product.

-The pneumatic tires are good quality and their large 20 inch design helps you to tilt the cart and drag it around with ease.
-It’s made of plywood and steel.
-The carrying capacity is 300 lbs.
+The pneumatic tires are good quality and their large 10-inch design helps you to tilt the cart and drag it around with ease.
+It’s made of alloy steel.
+The carrying capacity is 600 lbs.
 It is quite a large model, and it is good for transporting bulky items around the yard.

 More features: up to 3 hours (180 minutes) run time with the 2.0Ah Briggs & Stratton 82V Lithium ion battery (optional feature); fold away steel hitch for towing at speeds of up to 6 mph; 2-year warranty

 The Snapper XD SXDUC82 82V Cordless Self-Propelled Utility Cart is the best garden cart for a variety of reasons, and the main thing we like about this model is all the added extras on offer.
 This is quite a big and bulky cart, but it does have a bonus of the fact it is self-propelled, this means it can easily tow at speeds of up to 6mph.
 This assisted cart means that if you have trouble carrying large loads then you can still get a suitable cart.